 To help you decide if a wrinkle is worth another look by a doctor, read through this list to better understand why your wrinkles formed as they did, and what you can about those that are a cosmetic concern.

 These are called “worry lines” because we tend to wrinkle our foreheads when we’re anxious.
 This could also be an indication of a high-sugar, high-fat diet without adequate hydration.
-The best forehead wrinkles treatment is Botox, which stops a nerve from pulling a muscle so the forehead doesn’t crease.
+The best forehead wrinkles treatment is Botulinum Toxin (or more commonly known as Botox), which stops a nerve from pulling a muscle so the forehead doesn’t crease.
 If applied by a highly trained Botox specialist, you can erase your creases while having enough facial movement to convey your emotions.

 Do you have vertical creases appearing between your brows when you furrow them?
 Then you have glabellar lines or “angry 11,” appropriately named because they make an appearance when you frown, or because you have an angry resting face.
 Like the forehead lines, the frown lines can be made less obvious by injections of Botox in the forehead area.
 A Botox and dermal fillers combination treatment can be done for ‘angry 11’ that remains creased.
 Restylane works best when injected into areas of thin skin, and it can fill up lines that Botox can’t totally relax.